-OMAR DI FELICE: Ultracycling experience in ICELAND supported by Reykjavik Boulevard
+OMAR DI FELICE: Ultracycling in ICELAND

 Omar Di Felice is an italian ultracycler.

 “Ultracycling” is an extreme sport which includes races over 300 km, 12-24-48h races, and marathon over 1000 km.
 All that go beyond the usual cycling “traditional” is defined ultracycling.

 In this interview, Omar explains how this “extreme” experience could be faced, what it means for him and a lot of curious and technical details for newbie and professionals.
 We are completely delighted by a man that is going to face his limits, with his love for the bicycle and a real passion for the icelandic landscape and culture.

 This is the people that’s gonna change the world, one “pedaling” at the time.

 First of all: most of the people usually don’t understand why someone’s got to face an “extreme” ultimate challenge like the one you are going to try in Iceland: an ultracycling solo marathon in one of the most difficult landscapes on earth.
 Why you decided to “push the limit” so far, what’s the main reason why an athlete decides to go out from its comfort zone and face such an experience?